earthly/website/blog/_posts/2023-06-08-dont-configure-control-flow.md

     run: echo "Third thing"
 ~~~

-That is strictly more generic than the `WAIT` version written in bash because you can have dependencies of dependencies, but it does match how GitHub Actions structures things.
+That is strictly more generic than the `WAIT` version written in Bash because you can have dependencies of dependencies, but it does match how GitHub Actions structures things.

 Here is the same idea in GitHub Actions: